Second Empire style: Architectural restoration

 Napoleon III commissioned Eugène Viollet-le-Duc to restore the medieval town of Carcassonne in 1853.

-Another aspect of the Napoleon III style was the restoration of historical monuments which had been badly damaged during the French Revolution, or were threatened with destruction by the growth of cities.
-This program was largely carried out by Eugène Viollet-le-Duc, whose neo-Gothic design for a new Paris Opera later came in second to that of Garnier.
+Another aspect of the Napoleon III style was the restoration of historical monuments that had been badly damaged during the French Revolution or were threatened with destruction by the growth of cities.
+This programme was largely carried out by Eugène Viollet-le-Duc, whose neo-Gothic design for a new Paris Opera had come in second to that of Garnier.
 The restoration of Notre-Dame de Paris, begun in 1845, continued for twenty-five years.
-Some of its additions varied from the originals.
-Viollet-le Duc restored the flèche, or spirelet, of the cathedral, which had been partially destroyed and desecrated during the French Revolution, in a slightly different style, and added gargoyles which had not originally been present to the façade.
+Some of its additions departed from the originals.
+Viollet-le-Duc restored the flèche, or spirelet, of the cathedral — which had been partially destroyed and desecrated during the French Revolution — in a slightly different style, and added gargoyles to the façade that had not originally been present.

-In 1855, he completed the restoration, begun in 1845, of the stained glass windows of the Sainte-Chapelle, and in 1862 he declared it a national historical monument.
-He also began restoration programs of the medieval walls of the Cité de Carcassonne and other sites.
-Viollet-le-Duc's restoration was criticized in the late 20th century for sometimes pursuing the spirit of the original work, rather than strict accuracy (for example, by using a type of Gothic tower cap from northern France for the walls of the Cité de Carcassonne, rather than a tower design from that region), but in Carcassonne and other cases the works would have been destroyed entirely without the intervention of Napoleon III and Viollet-le-Duc.
+In 1855, he completed the restoration, begun in 1845, of the stained glass windows of the Sainte-Chapelle, and in 1862 declared it a national historical monument.
+He also initiated restoration programmes for the medieval walls of the Cité de Carcassonne and other sites.
+Viollet-le-Duc's restorations were criticised in the late 20th century for sometimes pursuing the spirit of the original work rather than strict historical accuracy — for example, using a type of Gothic tower cap from northern France for the walls of Carcassonne, rather than a design from that region — but in Carcassonne and elsewhere the structures would have been destroyed entirely without the intervention of Napoleon III and Viollet-le-Duc.

 Landscape design

-The Bois de Boulogne, built between 1852 and 1858, was designed to give a place for relaxation and recreation to all the classes of Parisians.
+The Bois de Boulogne, built between 1852 and 1858, was designed to give a place for relaxation and recreation to all classes of Parisians.